 - Do I even need a personal injury claims lawyer?
-It depends on how severe the injury are.
+It depends on how severe the injuries are.
 This page talks about how to make that choice.

 - What I should know if I don't hire an attorney.

-Answer: You should get medical attention if you believe you were hurt.
+Answer: You should get medical attention if you are hurt.
 If you are not hurt, you should not get medical treatment.
 If you are looking at other attorney websites, you might hear some ambulance chaser mumbo jumbo about not knowing whether or not you are hurt.
 While this is partially true -- many automobile accident injuries have a delay in onset -- there is no reason to get medical treatment because you think you might have a problem later.
 If you feel pain, go to a doctor.
 If you don't, then don't.